The United “States” – A Union of Different “States”

 The Constitution, the Articles, and Federalism: Crash Course US History #8.

-TIP: You know what is worse than being in a union with allies, being ruled by a tyrant who won’t allow you representation in government.
-Sort of what the whole Treaty of 1783 that recognized the colonies as sovereign states was about.
+TIP: Do you know what is worse than being in a union with allies?
+Being ruled by a tyrant who won’t allow you representation in government is worse.
+This is what the Treaty of 1783 focused on when the colonies were recognized as sovereign states.

 History Brief: The Treaty of Paris 1783.